yuqiii-wang/KnowledgeNotes/math/ai/nlp/natural_language_processing.md

 ## Tokenization

-Tokenization is used in natural language processing (NLP) to split paragraphs and sentences into smaller units that can be more easily assigned meaning.
+Tokenization is used in natural language processing (NLP) to split paragraphs and sentences into smaller units that can be more easily assigned semantics.

 For example, in English, the sentence
 ```txt